CODARcode/MGARD/README.md

 [mgard-qoi]: doc/MGARD-QoI.md

 ## `MGARD-Lambda`: Preserving Non-Linear Quantity-of-Interest
 MGARD-Lambda is designed for preserving non-linear quantity-of-interest during data compression.
 This is an experimental part of MGARD.
-Currently only supporting certain QoIs derived from XGC 5D data.
+Currently only support certain QoIs derived from XGC 5D data.
 See example in [here][mgard-lambda].

 [mgard-lambda]: ./examples/lambda